 What to do when mirroring behavior in relationships becomes toxic

-Unfortunately, it is not uncommon for people involved in narcissistic relationships to feel too afraid to make a move.
-If this applies to you, here are a few things you can do to safely remove yourself from the situation.
+Unfortunately, it is not uncommon for certain people involved in narcissistic relationships to feel too afraid to make a move.
+If this applies to you, here are a few steps to take to safely remove yourself from the situation.

 It is important to remember that if you find yourself in a dangerous or toxic situation, reaching out to authorities may be the best way to ensure that you are able to leave the relationship safely.